langleyfoxall/technologies/general/our-software.md

 that they want to move onto the less fundamental and less boring part of a project to focus on some interesting logic, or that they want to see a view scaffolded completely with the must-have tasks **and** the nice-to-haves.

-No matter what you do - **PLEASE PLEASE** refrain from doing this.
+No matter what you do - **PLEASE, PLEASE** refrain from doing this.
 There are times when you will be building some repetitive CRUD functionality or building some static views that don't have much going on, but most of the time these are the most important to the user journey/experience.
 This ensures that the user will have the most complete *flow* at all times throughout the project